It is a new year and we at Workato are super excited to tackle 2021 with more energy than ever before.

 Company policies often recommend not storing your application credentials (username & password) on 3rd party services like Workato.

-That means if you have security requirements such as single sign-on or login sharing restrictions, you can still connect Workato and Snowflake in a very secure way.
+Therefore, if you have security requirements such as single sign-on or login sharing restrictions, you can still connect Workato and Snowflake in a very secure way.

 More secure and scalable connections for on-prem Redshift instances